canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

 Launch a virtual machine with our user data
 ===========================================

-Launch the virtual machine.
+Switch back to your original terminal so we can launch the virtual machine.
 By default, Qemu will print the kernel logs and systemd logs to the terminal while the operating system boots.
 This may take a few moments to complete.

 If the output stopped scrolling but you don't see a prompt yet, press ``enter`` to get to login prompt.